 - Be really clear and open about everything.
 If you have mismatched expectations, that creates frustration, which leads to resentment, and once you or your team start to resent each other, there’s no coming back from that.

 “There’s almost nothing that you can’t clean up.
 And if you build the right team, they’ll clean it up for you or learn from it.” – Lauren Goldstein

-What is the realistic next step leaders can take in the next week to develop self-reliant team members?
+Actionable step to take in the next week to develop self-reliant team members?

 Go and audit your team.
 Identify your players and worker bees and get the lay of the land.

 Take a hard look at your team and make sure everyone’s clear on why they’re here, how they’re helping the business, and what they’re held accountable for.

 - Entrepreneurs need to hire people who are different from them to have a broader scope and other points of view.
 They also need to know the difference between hiring players vs. worker bees.